Powered by Fr. Abraham Mutholath Foundation NFP

 INTRODUCTION

 On Holy or Pesaha Thursday we commemorate with Jesus, the old and new Passovers.
 In the original Passover, Israel recalls her liberation from Egyptian slavery by sacrificing an unblemished lamb.
 In the new Passover, we commemorate Jesus’ action of saving all humanity from Satan’s clutches by offering himself as the sacrificial lamb.
-The rite of circumcision that involved the drawing of a little human blood was a sign of the covenant with Abraham.
+The rite of circumcision that involved the shedding of human blood was a sign of the Abrahamic covenant.
 God confirmed that covenant by asking Moses to sprinkle animal blood on the Israelites at Mount Sinai.
 Jesus sealed a new covenant in his blood and asks us to partake of it by drinking it.
-To prepare for this, we also join in Jesus’ washing of the feet of his disciples as a pledge of our humble service and the cleanliness of our souls.
-The celebration of the Pesaha Thursday is a combination of several remembrances: (1) Jesus washing the feet of his disciples and teaching the importance of servant leadership in the church, (2) Institution of the Holy Eucharist as the new covenantal relationship whereby we receive the precious body and blood of Jesus, (3) Establishment of priesthood by asking the apostles to continue the Holy Eucharist in Jesus’ remembrance, (4) Jesus going to the Garden of Gethsemane for prayer in distress.
-Let us learn from these examples and teachings of Jesus.

 BIBLE TEXT (LUKE 22:15-21)